agentailor/slimcontext/README.md

 ## Features

-- Trim strategy: keep the first (system) message and last N messages.
+- Trim strategy: token-aware trimming based on your model's max tokens and a threshold.
-- Summarize strategy: summarize the middle portion using your own chat model.
+- Summarize strategy: token-aware summarization of older messages using your own chat model.
 - Framework agnostic: plug in any model wrapper implementing a minimal `invoke()` interface.
 - Optional LangChain adapter with a one-call helper for compressing histories.